-Although I have lived here in the Pacific Northwest for the last 16 years or so – my roots are definitely southern.
+I have lived here in the Pacific Northwest for the last 20 years or so but my roots are definitely southern.

 I was born in the beautiful state of Kentucky, and between my mom, grandmother, and all those aunts, cousins, and uncles – well let’s just say I was introduced to southern cooking at a very early age.

-And you know what?
-They all shared one thing in common……beans.
+And they all shared one thing in common...
+Soup beans.

-Soup Beans is just the southern way of saying a big pot of Pinto Beans, slow cooked in their own broth , usually flavored with either a ham hock, or a piece of salt pork, and served with a big ole hunk of homemade cornbread.
+Soup Beans is just the Appalacian way of saying "a big old pot of Pinto Beans", slow cooked in their own broth, usually flavored with either a ham hock or a piece of salt pork, and served with a big ole hunk of homemade cornbread.

 Oh and don’t forget the ice-cold glass of buttermilk…